-- In the U.S., CM processes in almost all circumstances for both brand and generic companies result in higher NPVs than batch manufacturing processes, even under conservative CM cost volatility scenarios. - Under current U.S. corporate tax rates, expected NPV of U.S.-based batch processing facilities is greater than that from investing in batch processing facilities in either China or India for both brand and generic companies but not when compared to Ireland due to that country's much lower corporate tax rate.
+- In the U.S., CM processes in almost all circumstances for both brand and generic companies result in higher NPVs than batch manufacturing processes, even under conservative CM cost volatility scenarios. - Under current U.S. corporate tax rates, expected NPV of U.S.-based batch processing facilities is greater than that from investing in batch processing facilities in either China

-1 This project is supported by the Food and Drug Administration (FDA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award U01FD005946 totaling \$285,000 with 100 percent funded by FDA/HHS.
-The contents are those of the author and do not necessarily represent the official views of, nor an endorsement, by FDA/HHS, or the U.S. Government.
+1 This project is supported by the Food and Drug Administration (FDA) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award [FAIN] U01FD005946 totaling \$285,000 with 100 percent funded by FDA/HHS.
+The contents are those of the author and do not necessarily represent the official views of, nor an endorsement, by FDA/HHS, the U.S. Government, CERSI or the University of Maryland.
 2 Stephen M. Hahn, Food and Drug Administration, FDA Publishes List of Essential Medicines, Medical Countermeasures, Critical Inputs Required by Executive Order, FDA Statement, October 30, 2020.